Cenotes in Yucatan, Mexico: 3,000+ Magical wells.

-Then again, I knew the azure waters of the Yucatan Peninsula’s cenotes had been a battleground for the sacred and the profane before.
+Then again, I knew the azure waters of the Cenotes in Yucatan, Mexico had been a battleground for the sacred and the profane before.
 In fact, a controversy over rights to one of these otherworldly holes in the ground had roots reaching to Boston.

 I had disembarked at Cancun International Airport on the Yucatan’s east coast feeling very much like a dry well.
 Like everyone else arriving here in mid-January, I had the winter pallor that marked me as a snowbird fleeing the frigid north.
 You would have thought the plane was destined for a Siberian gulag given the grim countenances of the passengers.
 The husband and wife across the aisle from me exchanged icy stares and made brittle conversation.
 The pair in the seats in front of me had matching frowns and furrowed brows.
 Despite having upgraded to business class, I couldn’t get comfortable and restlessly shifted in my seat throughout the flight, chafing at the confined space.